Continuing Professional Development Policy

 What is CPD?

 Continuing Professional Development (CPD) is a common requirement in professions where a person’s work can have a serious impact on colleagues, organisations or clients.
-In traditional professional bodies, members were forced to study for a set number of hours per year, with no adjustments to suit circumstances, but it’s more effective when tailored to suit individuals.
-Good CPD improves knowledge, skills, productivity and careers.
+Traditionally, indivduals would be obliged to study for a set number of hours per year, with no adjustments to suit circumstances, but in the modern workplace this is tailored to suit individual and business needs.
+Good CPD improves knowledge, skills, productivity and individual careers.

 Why commit to CPD?